ryanwersal/scaffold/README.md

 * Check out source from Github and cd into the project directory.
 * Get .env files out of secure storage and add to ./envs.
 * Run `pipenv update` to pull down all Python dependencies.
-* Run `make dev-up` to start a development environment.
+* Follow the rest of the instructions for Starting a development environment.
-* Check <http://localhost:8000> to ensure things are working.

 ## Configuring your editor to point to the virtualenv Python